IntuitionLabs

 UCLA Westside Pavilion Redevelopment

 UCLA’s Westwood Research Park project highlights academia-industry synergy.
-The university acquired the shuttered Westside Pavilion mall for $700 million ([32]), funded by state bonds and university reserves.
+The university acquired the shuttered Westside Pavilion mall for $700 million ([49]), funded by state bonds and university reserves.
 The plan is to create an interdisciplinary science park bridging UCLA proper and Silicon Beach.
-The park will initially host the California Institute for Immunology and Immunotherapy and the Center for Quantum Science ([18]), reflecting the campus’s strengths.
-Importantly, UCLA expects to lease much of the park to industry and startups, with access to common labs and equipment.
+As of March 2026, construction continues on the 1.3 million GSF, 9.2-acre development ([23]).
+The park’s anchor tenant is the California Institute for Immunology and Immunotherapy (occupying 360,000 SF), alongside the David Geffen School of Medicine’s Goodman-Luskin Microbiome Center and a Quantum Innovation Hub with 40,000 SF of specialized lab space ([50]).
+Two main buildings will be connected by an enclosed pedestrian bridge.
+Importantly, UCLA expects to lease portions of the park to industry and startups, with access to common labs and equipment.
 This public-private mixed model is similar to research parks in NC/MA, but unprecedented in LA.

-In terms of impact, the park will add ~1 million sq ft of research and office space by 2027.
-That kind of space is roughly double UCLA’s existing medical research footprint.
+Initial occupancy is now targeted for 2028, with full occupancy anticipated in 2035 ([51]).
+At full buildout, the park will add approximately 1.3 million sq ft of research and office space — roughly double UCLA’s existing medical research footprint.
 Analysts forecast dozens of spin-off companies (from vaccines to AI-driven drug discovery) using the facilities.
 Moreover, the city, county, and state are all investing in adjacent transit (a planned extension of the Purple Metro line and upgrades to local boulevards) to support an anticipated 10,000 daily park users.
 This shows how a biotech hub can reshape urban planning.
 The success of the project will be a bellwether for whether LA can create a tightly integrated science cluster; if it succeeds, it could accelerate new collaborations between UCLA, nearby tech firms (e.g. Google’s LAX campus), and life-science businesses.

 Industry Perspectives and Challenges